A WORLD LEADER IN AMPEX ATR-100 SERIES DECKS RESTORATION AND UPGRADES

 ABOUT OUR CALIBRATION TAPE

-Introducing our groundbreaking product, where the most challenging aspect lies in measuring the variables of magnetic fields.
+Introducing our groundbreaking product—designed to address one of the most challenging aspects of analog recording: measuring the variables of magnetic fields.

-The control of theoretical calculations and practical measurements is facilitated by modern software that models processes within electronic circuits.
-To ensure recording and quality control, we employ specialized magnetic mono heads manufactured by FluxMagnetics.
+Theoretical modeling and practical measurement are further enhanced by modern software that simulates processes within electronic circuits.
+For recording and quality control, we utilize specialized mono magnetic heads manufactured by FluxMagnetics.

-This tape can be used for alignment of any brand of reel-to reel tape recorder.
+This calibration tape can be used for the alignment of any brand of reel-to-reel tape recorder.

-You are welcome to reach out to us if you have any questions or need assistance with aligning your machine for maximum efficiency.
+If you have questions or need assistance aligning your machine for optimal performance, we’re here to help.

 scroll down for Q & A's